New Zealand DA class locomotive: Introduction

 The DA class have their origins in the post World War II period.
-Like most nations New Zealand's dominant form of railway traction was steam, with electrification being used in Wellington, the Christchurch - Lyttleton Line and through the Otira Tunnel.
-The General Manager of the New Zealand Railways (NZR), Frank Aickin, was an advocate for electrifying the entire North Island Main Trunk (NIMT) to alleviate the shortage of coal and the cost of importing diesel fuel; though he also recognised that steam and diesel traction would be required on other lines.
+Like most nations, New Zealand's dominant form of railway traction was steam, with electrification being used in Wellington, the Christchurch - Lyttleton Line and through the Otira Tunnel.
+The General Manager of the New Zealand Railways (NZR), Frank Aickin, was an advocate for electrifying the entire North Island Main Trunk (NIMT) to alleviate the shortage of coal and the cost of importing diesel fuel; though he also recognised that steam or diesel traction would be required on other lines.

 Aickin went as far as negotiating a supply contract in 1946, but fell out with the government in 1951 and retired.
-His successor, H.C.
-Lusty, terminated the contract.
+His successor, Horace Lusty, terminated the contract.
 After a disappointing experience with the DF class locomotives and facing significant capacity issues on the NIMT, NZR entered into an agreement with General Motors for the supply of 30 G12 model locomotives following a tender process.
 Designated by NZR as the DA class one of the major appeals was the guarantee of delivery within five months.
-They were the first locomotives supplied from the United States of America since the NZR Aa class of 1914.
+They were the first locomotives supplied from the United States of America since the AA class of 1914.
 With two production lines at London, Ontario and La Grange, Illinois two locomotives were completed every three days.
 At the time, they were the highest and widest locomotives ever used in New Zealand.

 Phase I

-This first batch of 30 were built by General Motors Diesel, Montreal. known as Phase I, (DA 1400-1429) entered service between August 1955 and January 1956.
-A second batch (DA 1430-1439) were built by Clyde Engineering in Sydney and entered service during 1957.
-The Australian-built locomotives differed from the Canadian ones in having a shunter's refuge at the No. 2 end.
+This first batch of 30 locomotives were built by EMD, with 15 built at their Canadian subsidiary General Motors Diesel in London, Ontario, and 15 built at their La Grange, Illinois plant.

+Known as Phase I, (DA 1400–1429) entered service between August 1955 and January 1956.

 Phase II

-Three further batches were ordered, all supplied by General Motors Diesel, Montreal.
-The first 12 units (DA 1440-1451) were dubbed as Phase II and entered service in 1961.
+A second batch of ten locomotives (DA 1430–1439) were built by Clyde Engineering in Sydney and entered service during 1957.
+The Australian-built locomotives, which became known as Phase II, differed from the Phase I locomotives in having a shunter's refuge at the No. 2 end, and were 1’ 6’’ (0.46 m) longer between bogie centres, with slight additional weight.
+The locomotives featured cast-steel bogies manufactured by Dofasco in Canada.
+The phase I locomotives were delivered with fabricated bogies, these were later replaced with Dofasco bogies as well.

+The order was approved by Cabinet on 26 June 1956 on Clyde Engineering for ten DA class locomotives, to cost £NZ674,560.
+This followed a visit to Clyde in Sydney on 13 June 1956 by the Minister of Railways John McAlpine and the NZR General Manager Alan Gandell.
+The price was assessed as 6.6% above the Canadian price, but reference was made to the reciprocal trade agreement with Australia.
+Phil Holloway (Labour) asked a question in Parliament on 22 August 1956 about the extra cost.